 2010s: Viral Situational Comedy

-Brands use short, shareable clips for online audiences.
+Today's beer ads often reference internet culture, creating short, easily shareable clips for online audiences.

 Conclusion